pricecurrent/laravel-eloquent-filters/README.md

 }
 ```

-To enable filtering capabilities to an Eloquent Model simply import the trait `Filterable`
+To enable filtering capabilities on an Eloquent Model simply import the trait `Filterable`

 ```php